Juno, a shell with aleftward spiral, isvery rare: only 2 specimens areknown today

 In ancient times, seashells symbolized travel and were auspicious in Feng Shui and esoteric teachings.
 They represented femininity, fertility and the soul.

-Distribution of shells
+Distribution of shells and their value

 Stone Age seashell necklaces, found in areas far from oceans, suggest trade.